petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/specifications.md

 ---
 uuid: f4edcb34-81e1-49ea-b947-b2d9ef9c07c8
+taxonomy-category-names:
+- Commerce
+- Products
+- Product Information
+- Liferay Self-Hosted
+- Liferay PaaS
+- Liferay SaaS
 ---
 # Specifications

 A specification stores a single piece of Product information.
 This can be the Product’s dimensions, color, weight, capacity, or any other attribute.
 These details can help customers when comparing similar Products.

 Specification data is ordered into groups, labels, and values to make them easy to display and maintain.

 | Name | Description |
 | :--- | :--- |